za419/youtube-success-predictor-fetcher/format-specifier.md

 corresponding label
    - The string " `labels[i]`"  will be appended to the output attribute name of the i^th output attribute.

+## `stringConcat`

+Attributes of type `stringConcat` concatenate an array of strings in the source-file, and write the result to the output file as type `string`.
+They must include the type-specific-argument "delimiter", which is a string placed in between each value in the array of strings.

+When the `source` of the attribute is "video", the output will be merged and deduplicated.